 Cura comes from 3D printer company Ultimaker.
 With an intuitive user interface and over 200 settings, it’s well-suited for both beginners and experts.
 It also offers a lot of 3D printer profiles.

-If you choose to use Cura, take a look at our handy Cura 3D Tutorial - How to Use Cura Slicer Software.
+If you choose to use Cura, take a look at our handy Cura Tutorial - Deep Inside the Cura 3D Slicer Software.

 Slic3r incorporates a number of useful tools, such as a bleeding edge feature, multiple views with which to preview a print, and a strong alternating honeycomb infill.
 It’s also known to operate relatively quickly, even on slower computers.